S-xiny/Covid19_prediction/README.md

 # Covid19_prediction
-Using different machine learning way to predict covid19 change trend
+Using different regression model,random forest and support vector machine to predict covid19 change trend and compare the performance of these model.